 Is Health Insurance Going To Pay For Any Of This?

 This was the most frequent question we received.
 The short answer is: probably not — unless you get health insurance through Medi-Cal.

-LAist reached out to several of California's largest health care insurers.
+Here's what we heard from several of California's largest health care insurers.

-Where to Find A Doula in L.A. / Resources
+Where To Find A Doula In LA / Resources

 You can look for a doula through local and national registries.
 Many doulas may also have their own websites and social media accounts.